 How and when does the 303(d) List get updated?
 And how can I participate?

-The State Water Resources Control Board (State Water Board) initiates the process to update the 303(d) List by soliciting data and information from the public.
-Staff at the Regional and State Water Boards considers these data, along with data available to the Water Boards, in preparing the updated 303(d) List.
-In California, the State and Regional Water Boards to follow the "Water Quality Control Policy for Developing California's Clean Water Act Section 303(d) List" when developing updates to the List.
-This policy describes the process by which the State and Regional Water Boards comply with the requirements of the Clean Water Act in developing the List.
-The policy requires that the Regional Water Boards adopt an updated 303(d) List for waters in each region and include public participation.
-Updates to the List are then submitted for subsequent approval by the State Water Board as part of the updated list for the state.
+State Water Board initiates the process to update the 303(d) List by soliciting data and information from the public every two years.
+Staff at the Regional and State Water Board (Water Boards) consider "readily available data and information,” along with other data (e.g., data submitted directly via the U.S. EPA via the Water Quality Exchange (WQX) or data that cannot be uploaded into CEDEN and needs to be submitted directed via the Integrated Report Upload Portal, etc.) available to the Water Boards, in preparing the updated 303(d) List.
+Readily available data and information is defined as data and information successfully submitted to the State Water Board via the California Environmental Data Exchange Network (CEDEN).
+In California, the Water Boards follow the "Water Quality Control Policy for Developing California's Clean Water Act Section 303(d) List" (Listing Policy) when developing updates to the List.
+This policy describes the process by which the Water Boards comply with the requirements of the Clean Water Act section 303(d) and 305(b) in developing the List.
+The policy requires that Water Boards approve an updated 303(d) List every two years and include public participation.
 Finally, the List is submitted to U.S. EPA for approval.

-In addition, pursuant to CWA Section 305(b), states must prepare a report on the water quality and condition of waters (305(b) Report) to identify waters that are attaining water quality standards as well as those that are not.
+In addition, pursuant to Clean Water Act Section 305(b), states must prepare a report on the water quality and condition of waters (305(b) Report) to identify whether waters are attaining water quality standards.
 The 305(b) Report does not require approval.
-However, USEPA will compile the data from the state 305(b) Reports and transmit the summaries in their "National Water Quality Inventory Report" to Congress.
+However, U.S. EPA will compile the data from the state 305(b) Reports and transmit the summaries in their "National Water Quality Inventory Report" to Congress.

-The State and Regional Water Quality Control Boards prepare a single Integrated Report that meets the reporting requirements of CWA sections 303(d) and 305(b).
-EPA approved the most current 303(d) List (the 2014 and 2016 303(d) List), and Integrated Report on April 6, 2018.
+The Water Boards prepare a single Integrated Report that meets the reporting requirements of CWA sections 303(d) and 305(b).

 Current 303(d) List